Un Canto por México, Vol. 1: Background

-The album was a part of a project destined to the reconstruction of the Centro de Documentación del Son Jarocho at Jáltipan de Morelos, a cultural building that was damaged after the 2017 Puebla earthquake on 19 September 2017.
-Her experiences with the project, the community associated, the foundation Pienza Sostenible and the Mexican group Los Cojolitos, sparked her interest for Son jarocho, a Mexican regional folk musical style from Veracruz and served as inspiration for the album.
+The album was part of a project destined for the reconstruction of the Centro de Documentación del Son Jarocho at Jáltipan de Morelos, a cultural building that was damaged after the 2017 Puebla earthquake on 19 September 2017.
+Her experiences with the project, the community associated, the foundation Pienza Sostenible and the Mexican group Los Cojolites, sparked her interest in Son jarocho, a Mexican regional folk musical style from Veracruz and served as inspiration for the album.

-The concert, on which the album is based, was performed on November 4, 2019 at the Auditorio Nacional in México with guest singers including Mexican singer Carlos Rivera and Uruguayan musician Jorge Drexler.
+The concert, on which the album is based, was performed on November 4, 2019, at the Auditorio Nacional in México with guest singers including Mexican singer Carlos Rivera and Uruguayan musician Jorge Drexler.

 Singles

-The first single of the album, "Una vida", was released on December 5, 2019, while the second single, "Veracruz" was released on February 21, 2020.
+The first single of the album, "Una Vida", was released on December 5, 2019, while the second single, "Veracruz" was released on February 21, 2020.

 Reception

-Un canto por México, Vol. 1 has received generally positive reviews from music critics.
-Thom Jurek from Allmusic gave the album four out of five stars, saying that "while this volume of Un Canto por Mexico is offered as a benefit recording, it is wonderfully representative of Lafourcade's late-2010s work that has focused deeply on Mexico's musical traditions.
+Un Canto por México, Vol. 1 has received acclaim from music critics.
+Thom Jurek from AllMusic gave the album four out of five stars, saying that "while this volume of Un Canto por Mexico is offered as a benefit recording, it is wonderfully representative of Lafourcade's late-2010s work that has focused deeply on Mexico's musical traditions.
 Highly recommended."
 Writing for the magazine PopMatters, Marty Lipp rated the album an 8 out of 10, saying that "Un Canto Por México is a true labor of love.
 Natalia Lafourcade led with her heart and was elegantly guided by her refined musical intelligence".
 George Varga from The San Diego Union-Tribune placed the album at number nine in his "Best pop albums of 2020" list.

 Track listing

+All tracks are produced by Kiko Campos.